mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 The frantic feeling I had before resurfaced, charged with with a mix of anger and fear.

 "They're still out there, hunting us down," I said, standing up.
-I couldn't help but to pace around in a circle holding my head.
+Instinctively, I began to pace around in a circle, holding a head full of the worst imagined thoughts.

-"A peaceful people have been framed and murdered just for dissenting.
-This is indefensible!"

-I screamed so loud that my voice reverberated through the cavern walls.
+"All of Heiko has been exiled, enslaved, murdered.
+They didn't want to live their last days in the shadow of a tyrant.
+So the Holragi erased them."

+My legs gave way and I fell to my knees.

+"Pomri!"
+I cried for her and my voice reverberated across the walls, reaching into every corner of the cove for an ear to fall on.

-"What do we do?"
-I asked hae.
+I asked, "What do we do?"

 A soft whine echoed faintly through the air, joined by a chorus of heavy footsteps upon the pebbles.
-My heart needed no enticement to soften.
+I need not beg for my heart to soften.

 "Laen.
-Boon," I said aloud as they came to Annu's side.
+Boon," I said aloud as they came into the light.
+Laen nuzzled me while Boon-Boon laid her head in Annu's lap.

 Thi gently propped haeself up and cleared hae throat.
 There was a sense in that cove that hope was still alive.
 It energized us just enough to not want to end it all.